SumoLogic/sumologic-kubernetes-collection/README.md

 ## Installation

-Detailed instructions are available in our Installation Guides in documentation below.
+Detailed instructions are available in our [Installation Guides](/docs/installation.md).

 ## Documentation